“I am the vine, you are the branches. He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.” (John 15:5 NKJV)

 2 Peter 1:1-3 – RSV

 1 Simeon Peter, a servant and apostle of Jesus Christ, To those who have obtained a faith of equal standing with ours in the righteousness of our God and Savior Jesus Christ:

 2 May grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.

-Prayer: My Dear Heavenly Father, I am so glad to know that there is an ever flowing supernatural supply of grace from Christ’s fullness for my fruitfulness in life.
-Dear Holy Spirit, teach and help me to receive, draw and appropriate this supply of grace constantly, consistently and continuously, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I am so glad to know that there is an ever-flowing supernatural supply of grace from Christ’s fullness for my fruitfulness.
+Dear Holy Spirit, teach and help me receive, draw, and appropriate this supply of grace constantly, consistently, and continuously, in Jesus’ name.
 Amen.